tasomaniac/EmailAutoCompleteTextView/README.md

 An AutoCompleteTextView with builtin Adapter with the emails in the device.

 The library automatically adds GET_ACCOUNTS permission into your Manifest.
-For Android Marshmallow, the library also handles runtime permissions.
+For Android Marshmallow, the library also handles runtime permissions automagically.

-- If you already use that permission and user gives you the permission, or if the device is below Android M, it setups itself and auto completes email addresses while the user type.
+- If the permission is already given by the user, or if the device is below Android M, it setups itself and auto completion of email addresses works right away.
-- If the permission is not given, There will be a checkbox shown below it for user to indicate that we require it.
+- If the permission is not given, there will be a checkbox shown below the view to indicate that we require the permission.
 - If the user chooses "never", the checkbox will be hidden.

 ![](demo.gif)